 • Free consultation?

-Whatever it may be, include this goal in your outline so your writers know the CTA to focus on.
+Whatever it may be, include this goal for target customers in your outline so your writers know the CTA to focus on.
 Generally, with this information, your writer will be able to include a CTA in the very beginning of your content and in a natural way.

 Lastly in your SEO content brief, you’ll want to include the estimated length of the content.
 Your headers will give your writer a better idea of the content structure and the content length will give them an idea of how long the content should be.